When did DealPoint Merrill (“DPM”) first approach the City of Richmond Heights about its interest in Richmond Town Square?

 If “location, location, location” is a factor in real estate, what, if any, plans do DPM have to purchase and/or demolish the remainder of the Richmond Town Square?

-The Richmond Town Square site checks many of DPM’S key boxes for apartment development.
+The Richmond Town Square site checks many of DPM’S key boxes for apartment development and acquisition of the mall is now complete.
 Specifically, the property is situated within a large cluster of retail businesses.
 With multiple restaurants, a grocery store (Dave’s Market), fitness center, cinema, drug stores (both CVS and Walgreen), auto care, banks and other services all at or around the project site, Belle Oaks Marketplace will offer a plethora of amenities at each resident’s doorstep.
 This is a major plus, since proximity to “convenience” retail is among the top desired locational elements among renters.
 Further, excellent access to major entertainment, retail and recreational venues (Richmond Road is a major arterial, with I-271 2.6 miles east) places Richmond Heights and Belle Oaks right in the heart of it all.
 The site has superb visibility from Richmond Road, supporting the notion that drive-by traffic remains the second most influential source of leasing prospects for Gen X renters (42%) and Millennials (39%), after Internet leasing services [ILS].
 The Belle Oaks property has ready access to public transit (RTA route 94) and buses run a regular schedule to and from the property with connections to University Hospitals Richmond Medical Center and Euclid Hospital, Cuyahoga Community College Eastern Campus and University Hospitals Ahuja Medical Center to the South.
 The elementary, middle and high schools and Richmond Heights branch of the Cuyahoga County Public Library are within approximately 1 mile of the proposed development.

 Please describe the “luxury apartment” units in terms of size, features, and pricing?